dnvriend/study-sbt/README.md

 }
 ```

+### Settings Initialization
+You know by now that an Sbt build consist of one or more project and those projects consists of settings and tasks.
+The best description on how this process works is described in the [Sbt documentation - Settings Initialization](http://www.scala-sbt.org/1.0/docs/Setting-Initialization.html) which is a 10 minute read.

+The process of initialization consists of two steps:

+1. Collect all settings from defined locations
+2. Apply all settings in a predetermined order

+### 1. Collecting settings
+Settings are collected from predefined locations:

+- User-level project (~/.sbt/<version>):
+  - Load any plugins defined in `~/.sbt/<version>/plugins/*.sbt`
+  - Load any plugins defined in `~/.sbt/<version>/plugins/*.scala`
+  - Load all settings defined in `~/.sbt/<version>/*.sbt`
+  - Load all settings defined in `~/.sbt/<version>/*.scala)`
+- SBT Project-level:
+  - Load any plugins defined in `project/plugins.sbt`
+  - Load any plugins defined in `project/project/*.scala`
+  - Load any settings defined in `project/*.sbt`
+  - Load any settings defined in `project/*.scala`
+  - Load project `*.sbt` files `build.sbt` and friends.

+The result of all this resolving is a sequence of `Seq[Setting[_]]` that must be ordered and thus there are settings that will override other settings.

+### 2. Apply settings in a predefined order
+The settings collected in the previous step, which is a `Seq[Setting[_]]` must be ordered.
+There is a predefined way to order these settings and therefor settings will be override other settings.
+The sequence is:

+1. All AutoPlugin settings
+2. All settings defined in `project/Build.scala`
+3. All settings defined in the user directory `~/.sbt/<version>/*.sbt`
+4. All local configurations `build.sbt`

+The effectiv result is a task graph that is used to execute the build.

 ### Commands
 There are several definition of 'a command' when you are working with SBT.
 When working with Sbt, the things you type into the console are called 'commands'.
 These commands-you-type most often trigger a 'task' or a 'setting' like for example 'name' that will evaluate the setting 'name'.
 Besides a 'setting' or a 'task' there is a third thing that can be executed and that thing is called a 'command'.